adrianbrink/tendereum/README.md

     * IBC
     * Staking

+### Accounts
+Tendereum does no account management or key handling.
+This all sits on top of the RPC server and has to be implemented on the UI client side.
+In the future we could decide to also include libraries for easy account management, but it would only be for importing and they would not be used by Tendereum itself.

 ### Staking
 * currently gas gets credited to the coinbase
 * block rewards should be distributed equally across all validators